billmclean/Julia_Lessons/markdown/lesson06.md

 $$
-If the inner dimensions do not agree, that is, if the number of columns of `A` differs from the number of rows of `B`, then `A * B` is not defined and Julia will raise a `DimensionMismatch` error.
+If the inner dimensions do not agree, that is, if the number of columns of `A` differs from the number of rows of `B`, then `A * B` is not defined and Julia will throw a `DimensionMismatch` error.
 A vector is treated like a with one column, so the matrix-vector product `A * v` will be defined if and only if `size(A, 2)` equals `length(v)`.